Nature is such a beauty that not only brings comfort but gorgeous sights to see. A large part of admiring nature is experiencing its various seasons.

 This grid has incredible summer rains reaching averages of around 400mm.
 It is known for its grassland trees and hotter temperatures.
 Winters in this grid are not known to go below 6 degrees Celcius.

 This particular grid is considered most desirable for camping during the winter since the season here is not quite as cold as it is in the regions where all 4 seasons pop up.

 However, it is important to note that the nights can get chilled and anyone venturing there should be prepared with clothing, etc.

 Australia Arid Grid

-These long summers warrant some rainfall (around 300mm a year) and only experiences green lush landscape for short periods.
+These long summers warrant some rainfall (around 300mm a year) and only experience green lush landscape for short periods.

 The average temperatures for summer here are around 35 degrees Celcius but are known for reaching even higher around 40 degrees Celcius.
 For most of the year in this grid, the landscape is drab brown and reddish.

 While the summers are the longest, the winters here are quite cold.
 The winter season in this grid is considered to be mid-May through August.
-The cold air is refreshing but this where colder temps come in during the night time!
+The cold air is refreshing but this is where colder temps come in during the nighttime!

 There is even frost that forms on particularly cold mornings.
 May is the best month to head to this grid in the Outback as it offers up the cooler temperatures without getting too extreme during the nights.